dfosco/dfosco.github.io/index.md

 ###Book Publishing → Digital Product Design
-I have a BA in Communications & Publishing from UFRJ.
-But the book publishing industry is not really for me.
+ My background is in Book Publishing, but it turned out the book industry is not really for me.
+After working in a digital publishing startup in every possible position, I decided to go into Product Design, to be involved with and own the design process from start to end.

-So after getting into the tech industry by accident and going around for a couple of years, I took General Assembly's [10-week UX Design program](https://generalassemb.ly/education/user-experience-design-immersive/new-york-city) to polish my UX skillset.
+For this, General Assembly's [10-week UX Design program](https://generalassemb.ly/education/user-experience-design-immersive/new-york-city) was essential to complete my UX skillset — as well as build relationships with several other kickass designers.

 ###I write every once in a while
 [Here.](http://blog.danielfos.co)